renpy/renpy/sphinx/source/displaying_images.rst

 Image Statement
 ---------------

-An image statement is used to define an image.
+The ``image`` statement is used to define an image.
 An image statement consists of a single logical line beginning with the keyword ``image``, followed by an image name, an equals sign (``=``), and a displayable.
 For example::